wp-plugins/easy-testimonials/readme.txt

 * Add the shortcode [submit_testimonial] to the area of the page you want your form on.
 * Any submissions will be added to your Testimonials list, on the back end.
 Only Testimonials that you choose to publish will be displayed publicly.
 * Captcha support is enabled with the installation of the Really Simple Captcha plugin: https://wordpress.org/plugins/really-simple-captcha/
+* Front End Image Submission is enabled via a checkbox on the Submission Form Options tab.

 = Options =
 * To control the destination of the "Read More" link, set the path in the Testimonials Read More Link field.